List of awards and nominations received by Sam Smith

 Sam Smith is an English singer and songwriter.
 Born in London, England, Smith rose to fame in October 2012 when they were featured on Disclosure's breakthrough single "Latch".
 In December 2013, Sam was nominated for the 2014 BRIT Critics' Choice Award and the BBC's Sound of 2014 poll, both of which they won.
 Sam released their debut studio album, In the Lonely Hour, in May 2014 on Capitol Records.
 Subsequently, the album attained international success and won several awards, including Best Pop Vocal Album, Best New Artist, Record of the Year, Song of the Year, and nominations for Album of the Year and Best Pop Solo Performance at the 57th Annual Grammy Awards.
-Smith has won four Grammy Awards, three Brit Awards, three Billboard Music Awards, an American Music Award as well as a Golden Globe and an Academy Award through their career.
+Smith has won five Grammy Awards, three Brit Awards, three Billboard Music Awards, an American Music Award as well as a Golden Globe and an Academy Award through their career.

 Academy Awards

 The Academy Awards, or Oscars, is an annual American awards ceremony honoring cinematic achievements in the film industry, and is organised by the Academy of Motion Picture Arts and Sciences (AMPAS).
 Smith has been awarded once.